-The Postman MCP server supports both remote servers through streamable HTTP and local servers with STDIO.
-The remote server is available at https://mcp.postman.com/ and https://mcp.eu.postman.com for the EU, and the local server is available in Postman’s MCP server GitHub repository.
+The Postman MCP Server supports both remote servers through streamable HTTP and local servers with STDIO.
+The remote server is available at https://mcp.postman.com/ and https://mcp.eu.postman.com for the EU, and the local server is available in the Postman MCP Server GitHub repository.
 You can also fork the Postman MCP collection from the Postman Public Workspace.

-Before getting started, you’ll need to generate a Postman API key.
+Before getting started, ensure that you have a valid Postman API key.

-The remote Postman MCP server offers the following tool configuration modes through streamable HTTP:
+The remote Postman MCP server offers the following tool configurations through streamable HTTP:

-You can integrate the Postman MCP server with MCP-compatible extensions, such as GitHub Copilot, Claude for VS Code, or other AI assistants that support MCP.
-To install the Postman MCP server in VS Code, you can use the Postman VS Code extension.
+You can use the Postman MCP Server with MCP-compatible extensions in Cursor VS Code, such as GitHub Copilot, Claude for VS Code, or other AI assistants that support MCP.
+To do so, add the following JSON block to the mcp.json configuration file:

 {